 Students must provide their visa information to Enrollment Services along with proof that they settled in California upon their arrival to the United States.
 After the one year period of time, the student must provide proof that they have established California residency in order to continue to qualify for in-state tuition.

 Residents: Your enrollment fee, less a $10 processing charge, is returned automatically if you drop by a specific date depending on each course or a full refund if the college cancels classes.
 For short-term classes (less than two weeks) you must drop BEFORE first class meeting.
 For short term classes (greater than two weeks) and Summer Classes, you must drop prior to 10% of the length of the course.
 Please check with Enrollment Services Office for specific deadline date for refund.

-Refunds for your parking fee must be requested through the Enrollment Services Office and a processing fee may be assessed.
-You must complete a "Request For Refund" form and attach your parking decal.
+Refunds for your parking fee must be requested through Parking Services (email requests to firstname.lastname@example.org).
 No refunds will be made after the second week of instruction.
 The processing time for refunds is approximately six to eight weeks.
-The Student Government Association (previously ASB) discount sticker, Student Representation Fee and the Help-A-Student Fund are nonrefundable.
+The Student Government Association Fee, Student Representation Fee and the Help-A-Student Fund are nonrefundable.
 Keep receipts for reference.
-Student transcripts, diplomas and registration privileges will be withheld pending settlement of outstanding financial obligation due to the college.
+Student diplomas and registration privileges may be withheld pending settlement of outstanding financial obligation due to the college.